-Method of assessment: Examination Formula for Final mark: P=0,5K+0,5E Prerequisite module: Food Process Engineering 414 Home department: Mechanical and Mechatronic Engineering
+Method of assessment: Examination Formula for Final mark: P=0,5K+0,5E

+Prerequisite module: Food Process Engineering 414

 13267 Food and Nutrition Policies

 823 (10) Food and nutrition policies

 This theme focuses on providing insight into the contemporary focus areas in food and nutrition policies in South Africa.
 It makes students familiar with the principles and the diversity of the South African food and nutrition policies.